florianstancioiu/typing-speed-test/README.md

 ## Daily summaries

-- **December 19th, 2025:** I used Vite to create the initial project files, I installed TailwindCSS and vite-plugin-svgr, I created some base components for the "home" page, I enabled github actions.
+- **December 19th, 2025:** - **time spent: _3 hours_** - I used Vite to create the initial project files, I installed TailwindCSS and vite-plugin-svgr, I created some base components for the "home" page, I enabled github actions.
+- **December 20th, 2025:** - **time spent: _2.5 hours_** - I worked on the "Home - Not started" mobile page